British Indian Ocean Territory: International

 The United Nations called the agreement a significant step towards resolving a long-standing dispute in the Indian Ocean region, which demonstrates the value of diplomacy in addressing historical grievances.
-However, some UN experts called for the suspension of the agreement, warning that it failed to protect the rights of the displaced Chagossian people, and for the two countries to renegotiate the restitution agreement.
+However, some UN experts called for the suspension of the agreement, warning that it failed to protect the rights of the displaced Chagossian people, and for the two countries to renegotiate the restitution agreement as it forbids ressettlement on Diego Garcia, the biggest island.